Go to main content

 Close Close Close

-Project Maison Martin-Matte St-Remi
+Maison Martin-Matte St-Remi - under construction

 “Vents d’espoir in the St. Lawrence Valley is the result of a dream: the dream to restore hope and better quality of life to people from our region with a head injury or a motor impairment, so they can thrive and live with dignity.”